pine-vm/pine/README.md

 ### Backlog

+#### Go-Live / First Integration

+Following features are considered most important for the first use in production.
+The first app expected to rely on a Kalmit Persistent Process in production is a web app.

++ Expand WebHost to serve requests with matching URLs and method from static files.
+(Probably add an app description including a "static" directory and a config file to model the list of redirects to static files.
+This app model can contain the elm-app as a special named file "elm-app.zip" which was a root level file so far.
+This way, the path to the Elm App zip archive does not need to be modeled on the configuration root anymore.)
++ Support maintenance of app over HTTP interface: Support authorized root user to read and write the app state over HTTP.

+#### Web App Robustness

++ Support caching per URL for requests using the "GET" method.
+Probably the URL patterns here should be modeled with the same model as the one used to redirect to static files.
++ Support rate-limiting scoped to client address.

 #### Reduce Development Expenses

 + Automate boring tasks: Support deriving the functions for serializing and deserializing from the app state Elm type.